sforsteracademytrainee/hobby-web-app/README.md

 ## Running the tests

 You can run all all the tests by using `mvn test` in a command prompt at the project folder.
-Make sure you have entered database details in the `application.properties` files as the backend tests use a test h2 database however the Selenium tests need to run on a live system.
+Make sure you have entered database details in the `application.properties` files as the backend tests use a test h2 database however the Selenium tests need to run on the live database.

 All the tests are located in the `src/test` folder.